 Ingram Micro distributes microcomputer products through warehouses in eight strategic locations in the continental United States and 22 international warehouses located in Canada, Mexico, most countries of the European Union, Norway, Malaysia and Singapore.
 The Company believes that it is the market share leader in the United States, Canada, and Mexico, and the second largest full-line distributor in Europe, based on publicly available data and management's knowledge of the industry.
 In 1995, approximately 31% of the Company's net sales were derived from operations outside the United States.
 The Export Division fulfills orders from U.S. exporters and from foreign customers in countries where the Company does not operate a distribution subsidiary, including much of Latin America, the Middle East, Africa, Australia, and parts of Europe and Asia.
-The Company Alliance.
+The Company Participates in the master reseller business in the United States through Ingram Alliance.